-Ask a Black Therapist: 5 tips to support Black mental health during the Derek Chauvin trial
+Ask a Black therapist: 5 tips to support Black mental health during the Derek Chauvin trial

 While the evidence surrounding Floyd's death is distressing for most audiences, it is overwhelming for African Americans — and especially excruciating for Black men who see their very humanity reflected in him.

-"Sometimes you are visualizing you," says Williams, lead clinician and owner of Hearts in Mind Counseling in Prince George and Montgomery County Maryland.
+"Sometimes you are visualizing you," says Williams, lead clinician and owner of Hearts in Mind Counseling in Prince George's County and Montgomery County in Maryland.
 90 percent of his clients identify as Black.

 In the immediate aftermath of George Floyd's murder, and now during Chauvin's trial, African Americans are fighting harder than ever to protect and prioritize their mental health.